5 Natural Remedies For Menopause Brain Fog: Improve Your Clarity

 A healthy diet

-As usual, our diet is a great place to start and it’s been found the Mediterranean diet is good for women in menopause, it’s rich in foods that contain estrogens in the form of phytoestrogens.
+As usual, our diet is a great place to start and it’s been found that the Mediterranean diet is good for women in menopause, it’s rich in foods that contain estrogens in the form of phytoestrogens.

 Some phytoestrogens have been linked to cancer; the ones you would find in this diet are fortunately safe.